openshift/enhancements/enhancements/microshift/microshift-storage-version-migrator.md

 and
 [Trigger](https://github.com/openshift/kubernetes-kube-storage-version-migrator/tree/master/cmd/trigger)
-controllers in MicroShift to assure successive upgrades to MicroShift do not cause a situation where a an API no longer exists for resource versions stored in ETCD.
+controllers in MicroShift to assure successive upgrades to MicroShift do not cause a situation where an API no longer exists for resource versions stored in ETCD.

 ## Motivation